Are you wondering more about this blog and my story?

 A TRAVELER’S MIND BLOG

-The blog for A Traveler’s Mind began with a simple mission: to inspire curiosity and exploration, because I firmly believe these are at the foundation of a creative, productive life that is truly well-lived.
+The blog for A Traveler’s Mind began with a simple mission: to inspire curiosity and exploration, because I firmly believe these are at the foundation of a life that is truly well-lived.

-I’ve personally been inspired by stories of journeys and travels around the globe, and these literal travel narratives have helped me to think deeper about the wide range of journeys that make up a creative, high-achieving life – for example, the internal journeys toward self-discovery and self-mastery, and the value-producing journeys of bringing new ideas to life.
+I’ve personally been inspired and transformed by stories of journeys around the globe, and these literal travel narratives have helped me to think deeper about the wide range of journeys that make up a creative, high-achieving life – for example, the transformational internal journeys toward self-discovery and self-mastery, and the value-producing journeys of bringing new ideas to life.

 So, please join in the conversation!

 For an introduction to the blog, start here:

 I’m a Transformational Coach, a Writer, and a Speaker.